Alexander Smith (philosopher)

 Alexander Smith (12 June 1796 – 12 February 1851) was a Scottish philosopher and educator from Banff, Aberdeenshire.
 He is known for his contributions to moral philosophy and his work The Philosophy of Morals.
 Smith spent most of his life in Banff, with a period at the University of Aberdeen.
 He was also known as a musician and a member of the local literary society.

 Early life and education

 Smith was born in Banff, Aberdeenshire, on 12 June 1796.
-He was educated in Banff, where he was recognized for his talents.
+He was educated in Banff, where he was recognised for his talents.
 Along with five other boys, he benefited from the education system in Banff.

 Smith attended King's College, Aberdeen, graduating with an M.A. in 1814.
 He studied moral philosophy under Dr. William Jack.

 Career

 After graduating, Smith worked as a parochial schoolmaster at Rothiemay and later at a private academy in Forres.
 In 1820, he received his ministerial license from the Presbytery of Fordyce.
 However, he did not pursue a ministerial career and instead taught English at Banff Academy until 1827, when his health declined.
 He subsequently became the local postmaster, a position he held until his death in 1851.